sporto/sporto.github.com/source/_posts/2013-06-24-nested-recursive-directives-in-angular.markdown

 	</div>
 ```

-This directive take a `collection` parameter which are the locations we want to render.
+This directive takes a `collection` parameter which are the locations we want to render.

 Our directive definition looks like this: